Saturday, June 30, 2007

 The Silence

-Tystnaden; Drama, Sweden, 1963; D: Ingmar Bergman, S: Gunnel Lindblom, Ingrid Thulin, Jörgen Lindström, Birger Malmsten
+Tystnaden; drama / art-film, Sweden, 1963; D: Ingmar Bergman, S: Gunnel Lindblom, Ingrid Thulin, Jörgen Lindström, Birger Malmsten

 A wagon in a traveling train.
 Johan, a young boy, is bored, while his mother Anna is too hot, and her older sister Ester is sick and vomits blood.
 A train conductor is speaking in an unknown language.
 The trio settles for a few days in a hotel in an unknown, warm country.
 Johan is playing in the hallway, encountering dwarfs, Ester lies in bed and drinks alcohol while Anna is walking through town in search for a erotic adventure.
 He meets a waiter and lands in bed with him.
 Ester explains to Anna she is too sick to continue their journey, so she leaves her behind and takes Johan with her.
 Ester dies.